graphite-project/graphite-web/docs/render_api.rst

 If the number of datapoints in a selected range exceeds the maxDataPoints value then the datapoints over the whole period are consolidated.

+The function used to consolidate points can be set using the `consolidateBy <functions.html#graphite.render.functions.consolidateBy>`_ function.

 .. _param-minorGridLineColor:

 minorGridLineColor